Trushtipatel/Trushtipatel/README.md

 Here are some ideas to get you started:

-- 🔭 I’m compute engineering student.
+- 🔭 I’m computer engineering student.
 - 🌱 I’m currently learning:
          - Python
          - DSA